The written word is a powerful thing.

 Again, the customer journey is long and winding.
 Think of your content strategy as a long game.
 Your goal is to build strong relationships with customers that will not only encourage them to buy your products once, but to come back to your ecommerce store time and time again.

 CBD brand CBD for Life demonstrates how they do this with their blog content.
 They provide informative, but also timely, updates to help connect with customers and foster relationships.
-For example, during the COVID-19 global pandemic when many people were abiding by Shelter in Place policies, they provided a blog post on how their products can be used during these specific times.
+For example, during the COVID-19 pandemic when many people were abiding by Shelter in Place policies, they provided a blog post on how their products can be used during these specific times.
 They also shared content on Instagram showcasing how their brand is helping.

 Using your content across channels to create a consistent brand narrative and connect with customers will help you create lasting relationships with them.